Obadha/insp/README.md

 7. If no user interaction within 10 seconds, call auto-terminates with message "thanks for calling, have a fruitful day Mr. x"

 The average call would not last more than two minutes.

+Update:
+Break down the process into smaller tasks.
+In Step 3, instead ofthe user selecting a category, they just hear the message playing as: "Welcome/Hello , xxxx..
+You are a very beautiful human being! "
+Skip step 4.
+Step 5 has been mushed into step 3.